Link copied to your clipboard

 Sometimes having your repayment amount tied to your home’s value, rather than a pre-set interest rate, works in your favor.
 If your home’s value goes down due to market conditions and other factors outside of your control, the amount of money you may have to repay could be less than the original amount of money you borrowed.

 However, some HEA companies put limits on this.
 For example, if you buy out your HEA contract early (to take advantage of a downswing in home prices, let’s say), some providers won’t share those losses with you.
 In this case, there may be an alternative way to calculate the HEA repayment amount in the contract so that the company doesn’t take a loss.
-Point’s HEI does not penalize you for early repayment and will share the loss with you under a predetermined threshold.
+An HEI does not penalize you for early repayment and will share the loss with you under a predetermined threshold.

 Additional considerations